Topology of random geometric complexes: a survey: Stationary point processes

 and try to study

-Note that if $\Phi$ is a homogeneous Poisson process with rate $\mu =1$, and $\cP_n$ is the Poisson process we used previously supported on the unit cube, then $\C(\Phi_n, r)$ is a scaled version of $\C(\cP_n, n^{-1/d}r)$, and so $\beta_k^\Phi(n,r) = \beta_k(n,r)$.
+Note that if $\Phi$ is a homogeneous Poisson process with rate $\mu =1$, and $\cP_n$ is the Poisson process we used previously supported on the unit cube, then $\C_r(\Phi_n)$ is a scaled version of $\C_{n^{-1/d}r}(\cP_n)$, and so $\beta_k^\Phi(n) = \beta_k(n)$.
 Therefore, we can view the results in \cite{YA12} as an extension of the models described earlier in this survey.
-Similarly to the study of the binomial and the Poisson processes we described before, the limiting behavior of $\beta_k^\Phi(n,r)$ splits into three main regime.
-Due to the different scaling, the term that controlling the limiting behavior is $r$ rather than $nr^d$.
+Similarly to the study of the binomial and the Poisson processes we described before, the limiting behavior of $\beta_k^\Phi(n)$ splits into three main regimes.
+Due to the different scaling, the term controlling the limiting behavior is $r$ rather than $\Lambda$.

 The sparse (or the subcritical) regime is when $r\to 0$.
-In this case they show that there exists a sequence of functions $f^k$ such that either $f^k\equiv 1$ or $\lim_{r\to 0}f^k(r) = 0$ (depending on the distribution of $\Phi$), and then and the exact limiting constant is given by a formula similar in spirit to $C_i$ in Theorem \ref{thm:mean_bi_sub}.
-They also provide equivalent limits for the distribution as in Theorems \ref{thm:kmPoi}-\ref{thm:kmnor}.
+In this case, \cite{YA12} shows that there exists a sequence of functions $f^k$ such that either $f^k\equiv 1$ or $\lim_{r\to 0}f^k(r) = 0$ (depending on the distribution of $\Phi$), and then where the exact limiting constant is given by a formula similar in spirit to $c_k$ in Theorem \ref{thm:mean_bi_sub}.
+The results in \cite{YA12} also provide equivalent limits for the distribution as in Theorems \ref{thm:kmPoi}-\ref{thm:kmnor}.